MicrosoftDocs/security/zero-trust/network-containment-videos-and-decks.md

 # Microsoft Security Best Practices module: Network security and containment
 Network Security & Containment helps reduce organizational risk by providing access controls to limit the ability of attackers to traverse the enterprise environment without impeding legitimate communications and interactions.

-See the [Network security and containment](network-security-containment.md) and [Capabilities](network-containment-capabilities.md) topics for more information.

 The following videos provide guidance on network security and containment.
 You can also download the [PowerPoint slides](/microsoft-365/downloads/security-compass-presentation.pptx) associated with these videos.